-USS Cincinnati returns to homeport in San Diego
+USS Cincinnati Returns to Homeport in San Diego

 |0

-This work, USS Cincinnati returns to homeport in San Diego, by LT Drew Verbis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Cincinnati Returns to Homeport in San Diego [Image 9 of 9], by PO1 Josh Cote, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 USS Cincinnati (LCS 20) returns to homeport in San Diego